palfaiate/WP-Event-Manager/.github/ISSUE_TEMPLATE.md

 <!--
-Thanks for contributing to WP Job Manager!
+Thanks for contributing to WP Event Manager!
 Pick a clear title ("Improve client-side UI validation") and proceed.

 PLEASE NOTE
 - These comments won't show up when you submit the issue.
 - Everything is optional, but try to add as many details as possible.
 - If requesting a new feature, explain why you'd like to see it added.
 - This issue tracker is not for support.
-If you have questions about WP Job Manager, please visit the support forum: https://wordpress.org/support/plugin/wp-job-manager
+If you have questions about WP Event Manager, please visit the support forum: https://wordpress.org/support/plugin/wp-event-manager
 - Do not report potential security vulnerabilities here.
 For responsible disclosure of security issues and to be eligible for our bug bounty program, please submit your report via [the HackerOne portal](https://hackerone.com/automattic).

 Helpful tips for screenshots: